uftr/devex/README.md

 This repository contains a cli tool (vdex) that generates terraform main and deploys the desired terraform modules as per the developer needs.

-The tool vdex (Vio Developer Experience) simplifies the development process for the terraform module users by performing below activities:
+The tool vdex (Cloud Developer Experience) simplifies the development process for the terraform module users by performing below activities:
  - Generates the main.tf as per the input (or default) configuration
  - Deploys the terraform resources.